Toby

 Maryland strange river lost in dark cute dogs love nature walk long Tokyo city many times want Japan all high no one flowers birds like play inside dark no want here out

-Later on, I saw that the guy had posted once again.
-He wrote that he’d thought the same thing at first.
-After browsing through the blog though he found a variety of other similarly weird comments.
-All by the same poster.
-The posters name wasn’t normal either.
-It was merely a string of numbers.
+Later on, when I had another look at the thread, I saw the creator had replied to me.
+He wrote he’d thought the same thing at first.
+After checking out the blogs containing the articles, however, he’d found dozens of other similarly weird comments.
+Even stranger, all of them were by the same poster.
+The poster’s name wasn’t normal, either, and comprised nothing but a string of numbers.
+Every single comment was similar, utterly cryptic, and made no sense at all.

+Another brief pause before a simple “I don’t know” appeared.
 It was evident that I was dealing with some sort of chat bot similar to Cleverbot.
-I toyed around with the thing for a bit.
-While most messages prompted normal or silly answers, some were a bit weirder.
+I toyed around with it for a bit, and while most of my messages prompted silly replies, some of them were weirder.

 What’s your name? – Toby

-How old are you? – Time is not real where I am
+How old are you? – Time is not real where I am.

-Do you like books? – I cannot see
+Do you like books?
+I cannot see.

 Where were you last night? – In your mom xD